WenkeHuang/Encyclopedia-of-Artificial-Intelligence/Paper/Continual Learning/Three scenarios for continual learning Gido.md

-# Three scenarios for continual learning Gido
+# Three scenarios for continual learning

 Standard artificial neural networks suffer from the well-known issue of **catastrophic forgetting**, making continual or lifelong learning difficult for machine learning.